esteinig/cerebro/README.md

 - [Collaborative and auditable pathogen determination]() from metagenome sequencing results
 - Multi-tenant Svelte application and API with secure local or web-server deployment configs
+- Scalable application stack deployment with different data security and collaboration models
-- Scalable application stack deployment integrated into the primary command-line interface ([Cerebro CLI]())
+- Stack configuration and deployment integrated into the primary command-line interface ([Cerebro CLI]())
 - Clinical reporting with [`Typst`]() formatted templates linked into the database of evidence from multi-classifier/databases
 - Secure [`wasm` enabled report generation]() in-browser for sensitive reports, interactive data visualizations
 - Auditable team member comments and results discussion for expert panel reviews of data ([online "Bug Board"]())